AZEVN Volunteers

 Our Volunteers

-The continued success and growth of the AZEVN is due to the significant contribution that our members and volunteers make to help ensure that we can keep closely aligned with our core values and help to facilitate the exchange of information and networking between RVNs to help promote and maintain the highest standards of veterinary nursing within Zoo & Exotic Institutions.
+The continued success and growth of the AZEVN is due to the significant contribution that our members and volunteers make to help ensure that we can keep closely aligned with our core values and help to facilitate the exchange of information and networking between RVNs to help promote and maintain the highest standards of veterinary nursing within Zoo, Exotic & Wildlife Institutions.

 AZEVN Volunteer #1